Part 1 of 4: Allegations of Japanese sex

 to be of any use.
 During the last months of WWII, most Comfort Women were murdered or left to die by retreating Japanese

-As of 2013, many surviving comfort women would probably be approaching 90 years of age.
+As of 2016, most surviving comfort women would probably be in their 90's years of age.

 Government of Japan.